 Presently, our Chairman and President, Eric Langan, personally guarantees all of the commercial bank indebtedness of the Company.
 Mr. Langan receives no compensation or other direct financial benefit for any of the guarantees.
+The balance of our commercial bank indebtedness, net of debt discount and issuance costs, as of June 30, 2019 and September 30, 2018 is \$89.4 million and \$88.9 million, respectively.

-Included in the \$2.35 million borrowing on November 1, 2018 (see Note 6) was a \$500,000 note borrowed from a related party.
-The terms of this related party note are similar to the rest of the lender group in the November 1, 2018 transaction.
+Included in the \$2.35 million borrowing on November 1, 2018 (see Note 6) was a \$500,000 note borrowed from a related party (Ed Anakar, an employee of the Company and brother of our director Nourdean Anakar).
+The terms of this related party note are the same as the rest of the lender group in the November 1, 2018 transaction.